xingjianfeng100/LVgs/README.md

 -c                                            re-correct the HiFi consensus reads using hifiasm                                      [default: disabled]
 -o  <output_prefix>                           prefix of the output files                                                             [default: out]
 -t  <INT>                                     the number of threads to use                                                           [default: 1]
--M  <INT>                                     Use -M GB of memory in K-mer counting steps of FastK                                   [default: 12]
+-M  <INT>                                     use -M GB of memory in K-mer counting steps of FastK                                   [default: 12]
 -W  <workpdir>                                directory to execute loop forecasts                                                    [default: none]
 -k <"-v|-t|-p|-bc|-c">                        other options for FastK, details see https://github.com/thegenemyers/FASTK             [default: none]
 -g <"-l|-m......">                            other options for GenomeScope2, details see https://github.com/tbenavi1/genomescope2.0 [default: none]